ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 3. Configure basic features
 4. Hook into grid events

-Once complete, you will have an interactive grid, populated with data from an external source that responds to user-interaction:
+Once complete, you will have an interactive grid, populated with data from an external source that responds to user-interaction.
+Try resizing columns or clicking on a cell in the example below to see the grid in action:

-***TODO: Create Inline Demo***
+<grid-example title='Complete Example' name='complete-example' type='generated' options='{ "exampleHeight": 550 }'></grid-example>

+## Introduction

+Our Quick Start provides a _very_ basic implementation of the grid.
+We'll start by breaking down this example into its individual parts, which we will then use as the foundation for this tutorial.

 <framework-specific-section frameworks="react">

-## Hello World

-Our Quick Start & Plunkr examples provide a _Hello World_ implementation of the grid; we'll start by breaking down this example into its individual parts.

-___If you're comfortable with the concepts introduced in the quick-start, jump to [Updating Row Data](#updating-row-data)___

 ### Row Data